ssiddhantsharma/RFdiffusion_to_Genie2_Convertor/README.md

 1. **Column Precision**: Generates output following Genie2's column-specific formatting requirements with proper justification (right/left).
 This is absolutely critical for SALAD compatibility.

-2. **Group Assignment for Multi-Motif Scaffolding**: Assigns a unique group letter (A, B, C, etc.) to each motif to control their relative positioning and orientation during scaffolding.
-This is essential for multi-motif scaffolding where each motif needs to move independently.
+2. **Group Assignment for Multi-Motif Scaffolding**:  Assigns groups based on chain identifiers to maintain proper spatial relationships.
+This is particularly useful for heterodimer, heterotrimer, or other multi-chain complex designs where you want to maintain separate entities:

+* Motifs from the same chain are assigned to the same group
+* Motifs from different chains are assigned to different groups
+* First chain typically gets group "A", second chain gets "B", and so on

 3. **PDB Name Integration**: Places the PDB name only in the `REMARK 999 PDB` line, not in motif segment definitions.